 - assisting customers

 - complete insurance forms

-- The program is 160 hours total split into two 80 hour parts, 80 hours of classroom training and 80 hours clinical externship.
+The program is 80 hours total of classroom training.
 Upon successful completion of the exam, students must be registered by DHHS as a pharmacy technician.

 - 18 years of age